zecure/shadowd.zecure.org/content/overview/python_connector.md

 Django applications require a small modification.
 It is necessary to create a hook to intercept requests.
-To do this create the file *middleware/shadowdconnector.py* in the application directory:
+To do this create the file *middleware/shadowdconnector.py* in the application directory.

     from shadowd.django_connector import InputDjango, OutputDjango, Connector